-Hygiene promotion activities remain in critical need and are being up scaled to reduce the risk of communicable disease outbreaks.
+Hygiene promotion activities remain in critical need and are being boosted to avert public health incidents.
 WASH staff are developing new modalities to deliver unified public health messages with health teams working in the settlements.
-Messages are presently focused to the prevention of dengue and diarrhoea diseases.
+This combined programme aims to prevent dengue fever and AWD outbreaks.

-WASH is working closely with UNHCR protection unit to define and deliver hygiene kits, including menstrual hygiene kits; these continue to be distributed to girls and women across the camps.
+WASH is working closely with UNHCR protection unit to define and deliver hygiene kits, including menstrual hygiene kits; these continue to be distributed to girls and women across the camp.